Mister-Hope/vuepress-theme-hope-template/src/guide/page.md

 tag:
   - Page config
   - Guide
+# this page is sticky in article list
+sticky: true
+# this page will appear in aricle channel in home page
+star: true
 # You can customize the footer
 footer: Footer content for test
 ---

 ## Page information

-You can set page information in Markdown's Frontmatter.
+You can set page information in Markdown’s Frontmatter.

 - The author is set to Ms.Hope.